-A related organization, North Carolina Joint Underwriting Association (NCJUA), shares the same headquartered facility and is operated by the same personnel as the Association.
+NCJUA shares the same headquartered facility and is operated by the same personnel as the Association.
 This arrangement periodically results in receivables or payables between the Association and NCJUA.
-Most expenses are allocated between the two parties with 51% allocated to the Association and the remainder to NCJUA for the years ended December 31, 2023 and 2022, except for certain expenses (furniture, computer hardware, board fees, programming, etc.) which are shared equally.
+Most expenses are allocated between the two parties with 52% and 51% allocated to the Association and the remainder to NCJUA for the years ended December 31, 2024 and 2023, respectively, except for certain expenses (furniture, computer hardware, board fees, programming, etc.) which are shared equally.
 If this cost sharing arrangement was not in place, the actual expense amounts for the Association would vary from the amounts reported in the statutory basis financial statements.
-At December 31, 2023 and 2022, the Association had a net payable to NCJUA of \$3,538,290 and \$3,093,192, respectively.
+At December 31, 2024 and 2023, the Association had a net payable to NCJUA of \$4,202,391 and \$3,538,290, respectively.